apache/maven/maven-wrapper/README.md

 To test Maven wrapper usage:

+- ensure you are building on a Unix filesystem with correct mounting for executable flag setting
 - build the maven-wrapper as snapshot version
 - update version in takari-maven-plugin
 - build takari-maven-plugin